mishobo/springbootmasterclass/spring-framework/annotations.md

 * @ModelAttribute
 * @CrossOrigin

+### @RequestParam
+@RequestParam annotation enables spring to extract input data that may be passed as a query, f orm data, or any arbitrary custom data.

 #### @Controller
 It can be applied to classes only.
 It’s used to mark a class as a web request handler.